 Height 24.5 cm, length 35 cm, depth 17 cm.

-The creation of the Empire style was largely due to the architects and designers, Charles Percier and his friend and collaborator, Pierre Fontaine (1762-1853).
-After they had transformed Josephine's apartments at Malmaison, Napoleon employed them to create a complete artistic style in keeping with his role as Emperor.
+Charles Percier together with his friend and collaborator, Pierre Fontaine (1762-1853), were Napoleon’s chief architects and ornementalistes and were the main inspiration behind the creation of the Empire style.
+After they had transformed Joséphine’s apartments at Malmaison, Napoleon employed them to create a complete artistic style in keeping with his role as Emperor.
 Percier and Fontaine designed everything from buildings and interior decorations to furniture, silver and clocks.
-After the fall of Napoleon they continued to enjoy official patronage but tended to work independently of one another.
-This clock case captures the spirit of Percier's designs, simplicity of line lavishly decorated with classical ornament and motifs.
-The complex astronomical movement was made by Lesieur, who worked from Vieille Rue du Temple, 1806 and from 1812-20 and 1830-50 at Rue de la Verrerie, Paris.
+After the fall of Napoleon, they continued to enjoy official patronage but tended to work independently of one another.